qchenevier/MBA_memoire/doc/reaction_organization.md

 **Partnership network:** Trusted relationships can deliver powerful new operating models.
 A firm is switching from a single value chain link to a value chain orchestrator.
 Partners cooperated in the project because of years of working together [@Westerman2011].

-##### Other
+##### Employee augmentation

-With exponential output, the internal organization needs to be extremely robust, precise and properly tuned to process all the inputs.
-Those are distinctly different internal operations that encompass everything from their business philosophies to how employees interact with one another, how they measure their performance (and what they value in that performance), and even their attitudes toward risk.
-In fact, especially their attitudes toward risk [@VanGeest2014].
+Beware of the assumption:
+**We've reached the limit of how far we can automate our operational processes.** In the past, automation worked best for standardized repetitive tasks.
+It also allows you to radically redesign the way your company operates.
+Beyond just replacing workers, new technologies can augment their activities or free them to do more fulfilling work [@WESTERMAN2015].

+**Process digitization:** Companies historically have used automation to make processes more efficient and scalable.
+Automation can enable companies to refocus their people on more strategic tasks.
+ERP for example centralize the HR function, allowing economies of scale through self-service while freeing HR people.
+It also creates streams of data that can be useful in later data mining efforts.
+New technologies are extending this trend of gaining benefits beyond efficiency: automated plants reduce labor requirements, improve product quality and enhance environmental, health, and safety performance.
+Going digital can also help reducing the product development lifecycle [@Westerman2011].

 **Interfaces:** Interfaces are filtering and matching processes by which ExOs bridge from SCALE externalities to internal IDEAS control frameworks.
 They are algorithms and automated workflows that route the output of SCALE externalities to the right people at the right time internally.
 These processes start out manual and gradually become automated around the edges.
 These Interface processes are unique and proprietary to the organization that developed them, and as such comprise a unique type of intellectual property.
 ExOs invest considerable attention to Interfaces and a great deal of human-centered design thinking is brought to optimize every instantiation.
 Interfaces manage abundance.
 While most processes are optimized around scarcity and efficiency, SCALE elements generate large result sets, meaning Interfaces are geared towards filtering and matching [@VanGeest2014].

+##### Measuring everything

+With exponential output, the internal organization needs to be extremely robust, precise and properly tuned to process all the inputs.
+Those are distinctly different internal operations that encompass everything from their business philosophies to how employees interact with one another, how they measure their performance (and what they value in that performance), and even their attitudes toward risk.
+In fact, especially their attitudes toward risk [@VanGeest2014].

 **Dashboards:** Given the huge amounts of data from customers and employees becoming available, ExOs need a new way to measure and manage the organization: a real-time, adaptable dashboard with all essential company and employee metrics, accessible to everyone in the organization.
 Many ExOs are adopting the Objectives and Key Results (OKR) method.
 OKRs are the answer to two simple questions: Where do I want to go?
 (Objectives) How will I know I'm getting there?
 (Key Results to ensure progress is made).
 KPIs are determined top-down, while OKRs are determined bottom-up.
 Objectives are qualitative and Key Results are quantitative.
 OKRs are about the company's goals and how each employee contributes to those goals.
 Performance evaluations, which are entirely about evaluating how an employee performed in a given period, are independent of OKRs.
 Objectives are ambitious and should feel uncomfortable.
 Dashboards of value metrics, used in conjunction with OKRs, are becoming the de facto standard for measuring ExOs Dashboards are key for ExOs because growing at a rapid pace requires that instrumentation of the business, individual and team assessments be integrated and carried out in real time [@VanGeest2014].